yortus/multimethods/README.md

 ## Future Work
 - the `strictChecks` option may be changed to `true | false | { <specific checks...> }`
-- diagnostics: early detection of potential runtime error on FALLBACK when multiple possible fallbacks exist
+- diagnostics: early detection of potential runtime error on CONTINUE when multiple possible fallbacks exist
 - generator MMs - iterable functions ala ES6 generators, but with MM dispatch
 - 'adding' two multimethods to get a new multimethod